 Funding

-There are many funding options available for continuing education, depending on your circumstances (employee, job seeker, civil servant, etc.).
+There are many funding options available for continuing education, depending on your situation (employee, job seeker, civil servant, etc.).

 Our team is here to support and guide you through this process.

-We recommend that you begin the application process at least 6 months before the start of the program for state-accredited degrees and at least 3 weeks before for short-term programs(timelines may vary depending on funding agencies and prescribing bodies).
+We encourage you to begin the application process at least 6 months before the start of the program for state-accredited degrees and 3 weeks before for short-term programs(timelines may vary depending on funding agencies and prescribing bodies).

 You are…